kaneeza-batool/kaneeza-batool/README.md

 # Kaneeza Batool
-**Frontend Developer in progress — building toward full-stack by end of 2026.**
+**Frontend Developer**

 ---

 ## About Me

 I'm a 4th-semester BSCS student at Sukkur IBA University, currently focused on frontend development while working toward a full-stack skill set.
-My goal is straightforward: be job-ready as a web developer by December 2026.

-Right now I'm in the fundamentals-to-proficiency phase — building real projects, doing LeetCode daily in Java, and following a structured roadmap.
+Right now I'm in the fundamentals-to-proficiency phase, building real projects, doing LeetCode daily in Java, and following a structured roadmap.
 Not there yet, but actively moving.

 ---